discordeno/discordeno/website/docs/examples/reactionroles.md

 })
 ```

-Let's now implement the remove button, as it is the next easiest one, to implement this button we want to give the user the choice to select between already exiting reaction roles buttons to do this we can use a select menu:
+Now let's implement the remove button, as it is the next easiest one.
+To implement this we want to give the user the choice to select between an already exiting reaction roles buttons.
+To do this we can use a select menu:

 ```ts
 itemCollector.onItem(async i => {